-Can You Score by Shooting Over the Backboard?
+Can You Score by Shooting Over the Backboard? (with Video)

-There's only so much space on the baselines in basketball, so it's rare for any shot to come from behind the basket.
-But it does happen, and each level of basketball as its own set of rules to determine if the shot counts.
+But making the so-called circus shot does happen, and each level of basketball has its own set of rules to determine if the shot counts.

 National Collegiate Athletic Association

 The NCAA rule for shooting over the backboard states, "The ball shall be out-of-bounds when any part of the ball passes over the backboard from any direction."
-This means a college player can't score on such a shot even if the ball makes contact with the basket support or the back of the unit.
+This means a college basketball player can't score on such a shot even if the ball makes contact with the basket support or the back of the backboard.
 If it does, it's an automatic turnover.

 National Basketball Association